-Form and event communications can include message conditions — filters that control which registrants receive a given mailing.
-Message conditions also make additional merge fields available in your mailings when exports are added.
-Conditions use the same exports and filters available elsewhere in your database, and can be added to any form or event communication regardless of its trigger.
+Form and event communications can include message conditions, which are filters that control which registrants receive a mailing.
+Message conditions can also make additional merge fields available in mailings when exports are added.
+Conditions use the same exports and filters available elsewhere in your database, and they can be added to any form or event communication regardless of its trigger.

 Adding conditions to a form or event communication